 “As a teacher of an inquiry-based program, questions are – or should be – at the heart of our classroom.
 We recently had a parent come in to give a workshop on presentations and the thing he shared with the kids as his number one tip: “Ask questions!”.
 When you ask a question, you engage your audience and you immediately set brains to work.
 Think of some of your best lessons – did they start with a factual monologue from you or were they sparked by a question?
 Asking great questions and learning how to be in charge of your questions to further your learning is one of those 21st Century classroom skills that I think can sometimes be overlooked.
-You don’t need an iPad or a laptop, you just need to be consciously engaged, curious and willing to ask questions that you don’t have answers for – yet!
+You do not need an iPad or a laptop, you just need to be consciously engaged, curious and willing to ask questions that you do not have answers for – yet!

 From the website 12Most came the following list of the “12 Most Genius Questions”:

 - How can we make it /each other better?